Ticket to Ride (board game): 3) Ticket to Ride: Märklin

 On 26 April 2006 a version was released entitled Ticket to Ride: Märklin by Märklin, a German toy company best known for model railways and technical toys, based on a map of 1902 Germany.

-The unique differences in game play included a unique +4 locomotive card, which could be picked up without the normal wild card restrictions but could only be used on routes requiring more than four trains; and a passenger mechanism, where "passengers" could be placed on the board and used to claim "merchandise tokens" by traveling along a player's own route in a subsequent turn, or another players route using "passenger cards".
+The unique differences in game play included a unique +4 locomotive card, which could be picked up without the normal wild card restrictions but could only be used on routes requiring more than four trains; and a passenger mechanism, where "passengers" could be placed on the board and used to claim "merchandise tokens" by traveling along a player's own route in a subsequent turn, or another player's route using "passenger cards".
 Whereas transport cards of other versions were identical for each colour, each individual transport card in this version displayed a different train carriage from Märklin's rolling stock.
 The game was designed for 2–5 players, aged 8-years-old or older, for a game lasting 30–60 minutes.
 On BoardGameGeek, this version has a "complexity rating" of 2.24 out of 5.

 Reception – Shannon Appelcline (RPG), while giving it a 5 out of 5, wrote "As with Ticket to Ride Europe this one feels more strategic and better balanced than the original.
 Because of the new orthogonal decisions required by the 'merchandise tokens', I definitely wouldn't suggest this to casual gamers as a first Ticket to Ride game, but more serious gamers who want a bit more grist in their play will definitely enjoy it."
 Tom Vasel (Dice Tower) wrote "I encourage anyone who shied away from the original game ('because it was simple and boring') to give this version a try; it's not simply an expansion but a completely new game. ...
 It's a fantastic game and is one of the most balanced systems I've ever played.
 Alan Moon has proved that Ticket to Ride is not a tired franchise, but rather a series of exciting, interesting games."
 Upon it going out of print, Eric Mortinson (Geek Hobbies) wrote "Ticket to Ride Märklin is a fantastic game but I don’t think it is going to be for everyone. ...
 When you factor in that the game is somewhat rare and thus pretty expensive, I don’t know if Ticket to Ride Märklin is worth i [sic] current price."
 On BoardGameGeek, the game has achieved an average rating of 7.41, and an "Adjusted Geek" rating of 7.027, based on responses from 9,196 voting users.

 The Ticket to Ride: Märklin version won the following awards: